amirdt22/supybot-jira/JIRA/README.txt

              logging.Logger._log(self, level, msg, (), exc_info=exc_info)

 supybot has its own logging processing.
-But it can't handle when a non-string is passed to the log functions.
+But it can't handle when a non-string (e.g. an object of a class) is passed to the log functions.

       File "build/bdist.linux-x86_64/egg/suds/client.py", line 648, in send
         log.error(self.last_sent())